ImanJalali84/focus-orbit/README.md

 npm start
 ```

-The script runs the `focus-orbit` Angular application through the Angular development server.
+This runs the `focus-orbit` Angular application through the Angular development server.

 ### Production build